yssource/turbodbc/README.md

 For retrieving result sets, I found speedups between 1.5 and 7.
 For inserting data, I found speedups of up to 100.

+Is this completely scientific?
+Not at all.
+I have not told you about which hardware I used, which operating systems, drivers, database versions, network bandwidth, database layout, SQL queries, what is measured, and how I performed was measured.

+All I can tell you is that if I exchange pyodbc with turbodbc, my benchmarks took less time, often approaching one (reading) or two (writing) orders of magnitude.
+Give it a spin for yourself, and tell me if you liked it.

 Smooth.
 What is the trick?